The Marvelettes: Later years

 In January 1980, former Marvelette and original member Georgeanna Tillman died from complications of lupus, in her mother's house in Inkster, at the age of 36.
 Shortly afterwards, on February 17, 1987, several of the former members filed suit against Motown, complaining of not receiving any royalties from their work.
-In 1989, Gladys Horton tried to reunite the original Marvelettes after being offered a contract with Motorcity Records.
-Wanda Young was the only other Marvelette to agree to sing on the recording.
+In 1989, Gladys Horton tried to reunite the original Marvelettes after being offered a contract with Ian Levine's Motorcity Records.
+Wanda Young was the only other Marvelette to agree to sing on the recording, an album titled The Marvelettes...Now!.
+The Marvelettes released the single "Holding On with Both Hands" in 1990, which was sung on record by Young but performed by Horton in public due to Young's severe personal problems.
 Following this, Horton continued to perform, sometimes as "Gladys Horton of the Marvelettes".
 Due to a legal disagreement with Larry Marshak, who bought the Marvelettes' name from Motown after the label lost rights to the name, Horton would fight for years to retain ownership of the name.
 Marshak had several groups billing themselves as "the Marvelettes", but the women who portrayed themselves as the Marvelettes were much younger than the original line-up, and had not recorded on any of the Marvelettes' original Motown hits.